Kaweah River: Course

 The Kaweah River originates along the Great Western Divide, a chain of 13000 ft peaks in the middle of Sequoia National Park.
 The divide separates the Kaweah drainage from the Kern River drainage to the east.
 The Middle Fork, sometimes considered part of the main stem, flows southwest from the confluence of Lone Pine Creek and Hamilton Creek, whose lake sources lie at or above 12000 ft in the Mount Stewart area.
+The Middle Fork receives Cliff Creek near Redwood Meadow.
 The Marble Fork begins in a high plateau area known as the Tableland and drops 1200 ft over a glacial headwall, forming Tokopah Falls, before flowing west past Lodgepole Village and turning south.
 The two forks join at the bottom of a deep gorge directly below Moro Rock to form the main stem of the Kaweah River.

 The Kaweah River flows in a southwest direction, paralleled by Highway 198 in its narrow canyon.
 A short distance outside Sequoia National Park it picks up the East Fork, which originates above 9000 ft elevation in the Mineral King valley, from the left.
 It continues past the town of Three Rivers, where it receives the North Fork, which begins in the Grant Grove area of Kings Canyon National Park.
 The South Fork enters from the left before the river empties into Lake Kaweah, the reservoir formed by Terminus Dam in the Sierra Nevada foothills.
 Terminus Dam, a 255 ft high earthfill dam, has the primary purpose of flood control but also supplies water for irrigation and hydroelectricity.
 Below the dam the Kaweah River passes Lemon Cove, receives Dry Creek (also known as Lime Kiln Creek) from the right and flows into the San Joaquin Valley where it divides into several major distributaries.